You can't always get what you want: towards user-controlled privacy on Android: MobHide local anonymization

 \subsubsection{Initial Setup}

-HideDroid requires an initial configuration to successfully intercept the network traffic generated by the apps.
-At the first execution, HideDroid requires the permission to access the external storage (i.e., \texttt{WRITE\_EXTERNAL\_STORAGE}) to store the intercepted network traffic.
+\toolname{} requires an initial configuration to successfully intercept the network traffic generated by the apps.
+At the first execution, \toolname{} requires the permission to access the external storage (i.e., \texttt{WRITE\_EXTERNAL\_STORAGE}) to store the intercepted network traffic.

 Then, the app generates and installs a self-signed certificate for the network traffic collection.
-During such a process, HideDroid checks if the device has root permissions.
-If this is the case, the app requests the permission to install the certificate within the system directory, which is inaccessible with the default user permissions (Figure \ref{fig:certificate_installation_hide_droid_a}).
-The certificate installation in the system directory allows HideDroid to bypass an extra configuration step in the next phase (i.e., the \textit{repackaging phase}).

-On the contrary, in case the device has default permissions, HideDroid requires the user to install the proxy certificate in the user directory (Figure \ref{fig:certificate_installation_hide_droid_b}).
+During such a process, \toolname{} checks if the device has root permissions.
+If this is the case, the app requests the permission to install the certificate within the system directory, which is inaccessible with the default user permissions (Figure \ref{fig:certificate_installation_hide_droid_a}) \cite{cacertwiki}.
+The certificate installation in the system directory allows \toolname{} to bypass an extra configuration step in the next phase (i.e., the \textit{repackaging phase}).
+In case the device has default permissions only, \toolname{} executes two different actions based on the Android version installed on the device.
+If the Android version is lower than Android 11, \toolname{} prompts the user to install the proxy certificate in the user directory (Figure \ref{fig:certificate_installation_hide_droid_b}).
+Otherwise, the app asks the user to install the certificate (Figure \ref{fig:certificate_installation_hide_droid_c}) manually.
+Such action is needed because Android 11 and above have tightened the restrictions on CA certificates, denying any app, debugging tool, or automated action to prompt the installation of a CA certificate \cite{Android_11_CA}.